hashicorp/levant/README.md

 ### Command: `deploy`

-`Deploy` is the main entry point into Levant for deploying a Nomad job and supports the following flags which should then be proceded by the Nomad job template you which to deploy.
+`Deploy` is the main entry point into Levant for deploying a Nomad job and supports the following flags which should then be proceeded by the Nomad job template you which to deploy.
 An example deployment command would look like `levant -log-level=debug example.nomad`.

 * **-address** (string: "http://localhost:4646") The HTTP API endpoint for Nomad where all calls will be made.

+* **-canary-auto-promote** (int: 0)

 * **-log-level** (string: "INFO") The level at which Levant will log to.
 Valid values are DEBUG, INFO, WARNING, ERROR and FATAL.